chtoucas/Narvalo.NET/docs/status.md

 Narvalo.Finance     | Transparent
 Narvalo.Fx          | Transparent

-Currently, all other assemblies do not specifiy a security attribute, therefore use the default policy (security critical).
+Currently, all other assemblies do not specify any security attribute, therefore use the default policy (security critical).

 Remark: